RubyLearning/blog/content/post/2008/11/07/rubylearnings-sponsor-locaweb-on-a-high.md

   </blockquote>

   <p>
-    The biggest news of October is that <a href="http://www.locaweb.com.br/portal.html">Locaweb</a> was able to deliver <strong>Rails Summit Latin America 2008</strong>, the largest and the best Rails conference ever in Latin America.
-They had over 500 attendees, more than 20 speakers, several well known names such as Chad Fowler, Obie Fernandez, the Phusion guys, Dr. Nic, Jay Fields and more<sup class='footnote'><a href='#fn-832-2' id='fnref-832-2'>2</a></sup>.
+  The biggest news of October is that <a href="http://www.locaweb.com.br/portal.html">Locaweb</a> was able to deliver <strong>Rails Summit Latin America 2008</strong>, the largest and the best Rails conference ever in Latin America.<!--more--> They had over 500 attendees, more than 20 speakers, several well known names such as Chad Fowler, Obie Fernandez, the Phusion guys, Dr. Nic, Jay Fields and more<sup class='footnote'><a href='#fn-832-2' id='fnref-832-2'>2</a></sup>.
   </p>

   <p>